aws-ia/terraform-aws-eks-blueprints/patterns/privatelink-access/README.md

 within the private network of the cluster's VPC or from the client VPC using AWS PrivateLink access.

+!!! info
-> :warning: The "client" EC2 instance provided and copying of AWS credentials to that instance are merely for demonstration purposes only.
+      The "client" EC2 instance provided and copying of AWS credentials to that instance are merely for demonstration purposes only.
 Please consider alternate methods of network access such as AWS Client VPN to provide more secure access.

 Perform the following steps to access the cluster with `kubectl` from the provided "client" EC2 instance.